 - Work to establish German-Style ‘Public Banks’ in Ireland to offer real competition to current retail banks.
 We will harness the existing network of An Post and Credit Union outlets to deliver our public bank model.
 Only competition will drive down the high cost of borrowing in Ireland.

 - The legal industry needs to be reformed.
 Renua will force the industry to reform by opening up the sector to greater competition – particularly in conveyancing and probate services.

 - In 2018 the Irish Government will spend €707m on Overseas Development Aid (ODA).

-- In December 2017 the Taoiseach confirmed that spending on ODA will double in the coming years.
+- In December 2017 the Taoiseach confirmed that spending on ODA will substantially increase over the coming years.

 - As Ireland is still running deficits our spending on ODA is funded through borrowing.
 We are borrowing money today, spending it in foreign countries and asking future generations to pay it back.